Alabama Personal Injury Lawyer

 If you have suffered a serious injury due to an accident that wasn’t your fault, you shouldn’t have to pay for it yourself.
 Our firm will work diligently to get you the compensation you deserve so you can recover without financial stress.

-The Henry Dailey Law Firm will provide you with honest, straightforward, and friendly service as we pursue what you’re owed.
-Call us at 205-995-2412 or fill out the online contact form below to schedule a complimentary consultation with an Alabama personal injury attorney as soon as possible.
+Henry C. Dailey, Jr., P.C. will provide you with honest, straightforward and friendly service as we pursue what you’re owed.
+Call us at 205-606-6970 or fill out the online contact form below to schedule a complimentary consultation with an Alabama personal injury attorney as soon as possible.